Jim Robinson (racing driver): Career

 Robinson again competed in the NASCAR Winston Cup Series in 1982 in two events at Riverside, the Budweiser 400 and the Winston Western 500 recording a twentieth place finish.
 When the NASCAR Winston Cup Series visited Riverside in 1983, Robinson was on hand in the No. 78 Hammer Security Systems Oldsmobile.
 He finished eleventh in the Budweiser 400 and 21st in the Winston Western 500.

 In 1984, Robinson once again competed in both Riverside events on the NASCAR Winston Cup Series schedule, the Budweiser 400 where he finished 14th in the No. 78 Gibson Oldsmobile and the Winston Western 500 where he finished 29th.

 In 1985, Robinson finished thirteenth in the Budweiser 400 and twelfth in the Winston Western 500 at Riverside.
 He finished fifteenth in the 1986 Budweiser 400 at Riverside and 25th after an engine failure on lap 100 of the Winston Western 500.

 Robinson's final year of NASCAR Winston Cup Series competition came in 1987.
 He finished 36th in the Budweiser 400 and 12th in the Winston Western 500 at Riverside.

 Robinson was inducted into the NASCAR West Coast Stock Car Hall of Fame in 2002.

-His grandsons Lucas McNeil and Jacob McNeil both race weekly at Irwindale Speedway in Irwindale, California where they are both multiple time winners and champions at the track.
+Robinson's grandsons Lucas McNeil and Jacob McNeil both race weekly at Irwindale Speedway in Irwindale, California where they are both multiple time winners and champions at the track.
 Lucas runs the No. 78 with the same design his grandfather did in tribute.